cellebrek/config-front-end-developer/atom/config.md

-# ATOM

-This file for Atom IDE configuration
+# Atom configuration

-## Own configuration for perform on Atom
+This file for perform on Atom IDE

-* Main Atom config
+## Main config

 Need to edit config.cson in .atom add this